comharris/readme/docs/README.md

 1. **Most things are 1 or 0 to me.** Either things are correct and excellent and as they should be (a "1"), or things are wrong and need to be fixed or de-prioritized (a "0").
 It's difficult for me to conceive of answers "in between".
 I tend to agree, disagree, or need more information.
 I understand that not everyone thinks this way, or should think this way, this is just how I think.

+2. **I'm influenced by facts, data and new perspectives.** If you show me facts, data or a framing that brings me to a different conclusion, I can change my view on something quickly.
+I work best with people who are comfortable having a dialog.

+3. **I'm an extrovert.** My energy increases when I'm communicating with other people (including on video calls, via messaging and in person).
+When I am working alone for long periods of time, my energy decreases.

-2. **I think in systems.** In my mind, software, businesses, art, music and people are all systems.
+4. **I think in systems.** In my mind, software, businesses, art, music and people are all systems.
 Each has their history, parameters, dynamics and opportunities.
 Understanding history and current state informs the future.
 The song [the Hook](http://www.avclub.com/article/why-hook-by-blues-traveler-is-actually-a-pretty-ge-83392) by Blues Traveller is a wonderful example of understanding music as a system.

-3. **I'm an extrovert.** My energy increases when I'm communicating with other people (including on video calls, via messaging and in person).
-When I am working alone for long periods of time, my energy decreases.

-4. **I aspire to be logical.** In university I studied cognition and built software simulating different models of thinking (rules-based, pattern-based, dynamic/chaotic systems, etc.).
+5. **I aspire to be logical.** In university I studied cognition and built software simulating different models of thinking (rules-based, pattern-based, dynamic/chaotic systems, etc.).
 I believe emotions help us arrive quickly at potential solutions, and once delivered logic must vet our analysis and conclusion.
 If I have a strong first impression about something (good or bad), I try to not let it over influence my final decision.

 ## Special situations